 We pay our hosts on a rolling weekly basis for current students.
 For example, if student arrives to stay with you on a weekend you will receive the first instalment on the first Thursday of their booking.

-On Wednesday you will receive an email notification confirming the details of your payment and it will arrive in your account the same or next day.
+On Thursday you will receive an email notification confirming the details of your payment and it will arrive in your account the same day.
+Please be aware that during peak season payments may arrive in your account late in the day.